 Advisors and/or departments/units must contact the prospective external examiners to obtain this information and determine if they are available to review the thesis.
 The external examiner will be chosen by the Faculty of Graduate Studies Associate Dean and will remain anonymous until the external examiner’s report is received.

-- A CV of each of the prospective external examiners;
+- A CV of each of the prospective external examiners; and

 - A short statement explaining:

-The rationale behind the recommendations;
+The rationale behind the recommendations; and